 As an Amazon Associate I earn from qualifying purchases.

 Whole wheat muffins made with shredded zucchini and pureéd pumpkin, sweetened with mashed bananas, applesauce, and minimal sugar.
-Suitable for toddlers, children, and adults!
+Suitable for toddlers, children, kids, big kids, and adults!

 When I was pregnant, I worried about a lot.
 I worried about labor and pushing, and while it hurt like a mother, it all worked out well and everyone was healthy at the end.
 I worried about breastfeeding, and although we struggled at the beginning, we nursed for a long time (11 months and 4 days, thankyouverymuch!).